Mike Rinder: Disconnection

 According to Rinder, new enrollments in Scientology declined beginning in the 1970s, and total membership started declining in the 1980s as departures outstripped new followers.
-Without new Scientologists entering the organization, the church became increasingly dependent on retaining the followers they already had.
-The church's disconnection policy is the primary way it discourages Scientologists from departing and is a mechanism of emotional blackmail.
+Without new Scientologists entering the organization, it became increasingly dependent on retaining the followers they already had.
+The organization's disconnection policy is the primary way it discourages Scientologists from departing and is a mechanism of emotional blackmail.
 All communication with any Scientologist that "blows", or has an unauthorized departure as Rinder did, is immediately ceased.
 Since Scientologists are not permitted to have social relationships with non-Scientologists, they essentially lose contact with all their social contacts when they leave.
-Sea Org members are even more vulnerable when they leave because they are financially dependent on the church.
-Any Scientologist that doesn't disconnect from someone that leaves will be declared a suppressive person and expelled as well.
-This policy led to what Rinder stated are "captive" Scientologists – church members who stay not because they are faithful to the tenets but because they fear disconnection – and cites Leah Remini's mother as an example of this because she stated she wanted to leave Scientology prior to Leah's departure but delayed doing so because she did not want to be disconnected from the rest of her family.
+Sea Org members are even more vulnerable when they leave because they are financially dependent on the organization.
+Any Scientologist that does not disconnect from someone that leaves will be declared a suppressive person and expelled as well.
+This policy led to what Rinder stated are "captive" Scientologists – members who stay not because they are faithful to the tenets but because they fear disconnection – and cites Leah Remini's mother as an example of this because she stated she wanted to leave Scientology prior to Remini's departure but delayed doing so because she did not want to be disconnected from the rest of her family.

 Rinder stated that the policy of "routing out", or authorized departure, is a sham.
-The church claims that anyone can voluntarily leave, or route out, and not be declared by paying a fee for leaving but in reality everyone that leaves gets declared by policy because they will have access to the internet after leaving and any parishioner who remains in contact with them will also have unauthorized access as well.
+The Church of Scientology claims that anyone can voluntarily leave, or route out, and not be declared by paying a fee for leaving but in reality everyone that leaves gets declared by policy because they will have access to the internet after leaving and any parishioner who remains in contact with them will also have unauthorized access as well.